kayman233/mychain/readme.md

 To run local chain use [localdev manual](./docs/localdev.md)

-To compile, upload and test smart accounts use [run contract manual](./docs/run-contracts.md)
+To compile, upload and test smart accounts with cli use [run contract manual](./docs/run-contracts.md)

+To use client use [run client manual](./docs/run-client.md)